IMPs and AI: The-Human-in-the-Loop

 We’ll review case studies of communication successes and challenges as well as how these could be avoided through initial discussions, detailed proposals, letters of agreement and thorough contracts.
 We’ll workshop elements that IMPs could include in their future agreement and provide resources that can support collaborative partnerships.

 Facilitated by Beth Housewert (Inspired Impact), Erin Richardson (Frank and Glory), Jennifer Whitburn (Jennifer Whitburn Exhibits).
-Hosted by Cashmere Morley (Fig 2 Design).
+Hosted by Cashmere Morley (Pendulee Design Agency).

 View Event →